NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 and submit it using the `cluster` deploy mode as showin in the previous example pi job.

-However if you do not want to re-build the Docker image each time and just want to submit the Python code from the client machine, you can use `client` mode.
+However if you do not want to re-build the Docker image each time and just want to submit the Python code from the client machine, you can use the `client` deploy mode.

 ```shell
 $SPARK_HOME/bin/spark-submit \